 Where: 7025 Freret St. (NCI House - right next to the library.)

 Information on all the PLEN Opportunities can be found here.

 Come join us for the largest celebration of Japanese culture in the Gulf South!
 Enjoy traditional dance groups, martial arts demonstrations, tours of our Japanese art collection, a fashion show, and authentic Japanese food.

 Led by Cuban-American director Eduardo Vilaro, this performance includes a tribute to Cuban dance with music by Grammy-winner Paquito D’Rivera, cinematic work of celebrated Mexican choreographer Tania Pérez Salas, and a passionate, flamenco-inspired piece by internationally acclaimed dance maker Annabelle Lopez Ochoa!

 Global Cafe: A gathering of internationally-minded Tulanians.

-Join us Mondays from 3 to 5 PM for coffee and conversation in the Pederson Lobby in the Lavin-Bernick Center for University Life (behind the ATMs one level below the food court, on garden level).
+Join us Tuesdays from 2:00- 4:00 PM for coffee and conversation in the Mezzanine in the Lavin-Bernick Center for University Life.
 Sponsored by the Office of Study Abroad, the Office of International Students and Scholars and the Lavin-Bernick Center for Student Life.